 2017: Daniel Buren, Fernando Casasempere, Martin Creed, Ryan Gander, Damien Hirst, Kevin Killen, Paul McCarthy, Nathaniel Rackowe, Peter Randall-Page RA, Recycle Group, Bosco Sodi, Karen Tang, Gavin Turk, Mhairi Vari, Mark Wallinger, Gary Webb

-In 2017, Sculpture in the City was delivered by the City of London in partnership with: 22 Bishopsgate, Aon, Aviva, Bloomberg, British Land, Brookfield, Generali, Hiscox, TH Real Estate, Tower 42 and WRBC Development.
+In 2018, Sculpture in the City is being delivered by the City of London in partnership with: Aon, Aviva, 22 Bishopsgate, Blackstone, Bloomberg, British Land, Brookfield, CC Land, Generali, Hiscox, TH Real Estate and Tower 42.

 Working with Stella Ioannou is a delight.
 She has done amazing things with Sculpture in the City; organising and placing a large variety of important sculptures around the City of London, each year.
 The sculpture Aurora by Anthony Caro was positioned outside Willis Tower Watson and the Lloyds Building.
 We lent it to her and it looks tremendous there.
 Her work has benefited both Art and the City.